aistairc/DeepEventMine/README.md

 # 4. Predict (given raw text)

-- You can prepare raw text by your own, or you can get text given PubMed ID.
+- Input: your own raw text or PubMed ID
+- Output: predicted entities and events in brat format
+- Visualize the prediction

 ## 4.1.
 Raw text